simvue-io/docs/docs/tutorial_advanced/tracking-results.md

     }
   )
 ```
+!!! further-docs "Further Documentation"

+    For more information on how to create Metrics with Simvue, [^^information on how to define Metrics can be found here^^](/tracking-monitoring/metrics/), and [^^detailed examples of Metrics can be viewed in the first tutorial.^^](/tutorial_basic/tracking-and-monitoring/#creating-metrics)

 We can then add our call to the `track()` method.
 We can use a globular expression here to search for any CSV files which match our naming convention, and set it to call our callback function when one is found: